I write stories about Big Feelings.

 That’s why I’ve written my whole life.
 I started captioning my drawings as a child and began writing stories as a pre-teen.

-Growing up, I rarely saw disability portrayed in the pages of the books I devoured in a way that made me happy, proud, or accurately represented.
+Growing up, I rarely saw disability portrayed in the pages of the books I devoured in a way that made me feel happy, proud, or accurately represented.
 As a result, both my fiction writing and freelance often focus on the disabled experience.

 I prefer identify-first language (disabled person/woman vs. person/woman with a disability) because I believe that the inaccessibility of the physical world and attitudinal barriers of society disable me just as much as my physical impairments.